pipe-cd/docs-mcp-server/README.md

 ### read_docs

-Returns the content of a specified document.
+Returns the content of the specified page.

 - Parameters:
   - `path`: Relative path of the document (after "docs/content/en/")